kristiker/source1import/README.md

 Generates a .vmdl file that will tell Source 2 to import its accompanying .mdl file.
 You must leave the original .mdl files for the .vmdls to compile.

+Run the script with a __directory__ like `py mdl_to_vmdl.py models` and it will fill that directoy with .vmdls.
+Make sure you leave all the MDLs in tact so Source 2 can convert them.

 ## qc_to_vmdl.py

 (deprecated)